fenago/rabbitmq-jupyterlab/Lab_9_learning.md

 ### Configuring the LDAP backend

-Let\'s see, for  example, how to move from the default storage of RabbitMQ users to an LDAP server using the OpenLDAP server distribution.
+Let's see, for  example, how to move from the default storage of RabbitMQ users to an LDAP server using the OpenLDAP server distribution.
 First, download OpenLDAP for the operating system of your choice (for Unix-based distribution, you either use the package